-Recent name changes in the aster family (Asteraceae)
+Recent name changes in the

 Recent waves of name changes have produced bewildering sets of technical-sounding Latin for old, once-familiar plants.
 The huge aster family (Asteraceae) has been especially prone to such change.
 Many long-recognized genera have been split apart, with new names for segregates and with older, widely known names no longer applied in the same way.
 Even professional botanists are resistant to changes and have been reluctant to use new systems of names.
 For the most part, though, recognition of smaller, better-defined groups has proved useful and the new names have been adopted.